eneajorgji/eneajorgji/README.md

 ## Hi there 👋
 ### I'm Enea, I love 🐍Python programming language and Alpacas 🦙

-- 🔭 I’m currently working as a R&D Systems Associate.
+- 🔭 I’m currently working as a Business and Techology Delivery Consultant.
+I work with SQL, PL/SQL & Python.
-- 🌱 I’m currently learning Python, Numpy, Pandas, Matplotlib, Seaborn, Scikit-Learn, Django and Vue.js.
+- 🌱 I’m currently improving Python, Numpy, Pandas, Matplotlib, Seaborn, Scikit-Learn, Django and Vue.js.

 ### Here you can find out about me
 👨‍💻 😀 🔤Hello World!🔤❗️